 My favorites are The Mountainside, Hands Off the Chocolate, and Plain Old Bread, people would be fascinated by the concept of My Flying Submarine.
-If Nature Would Allow -"Love It!"
-One of my favorite lines in the the last poem is "Get loose with Dr. Seuss."
-Overall, it's a cool collection of poems. — Darren Sardelli
+If Nature Would Allow -Love It!
+One of my favorite lines in the last poem is "Get loose with Dr. Seuss."
+Overall, it's a cool collection of poems.

 Mark has done it again — a 2nd book of ridiculously silly but, amusing verses, you and your kids/grandkids will love!
 They'll enjoy hearing them read aloud at bedtime.
 Older kids will happily demonstrate their reading skills with these catchy rhymes.
 Kem's illustrations will bring delight to everyone. — Anonymous

 Dr. Seuss better watch out!
-What an extra ordinary book or poems.
+What an extra ordinary book of poems.
 This original, uplifting collection will keep you grinning from beginning to end.
-The variety of such subject matter incredible.
+The variety of such subject matter is incredible.
 Witty moments that happen to us all.
-Written and illustrated for kids and adults alike, this book is a true gem. — Anonymous
+Written and illustrated for kids and adults alike, this book is a gem. — Anonymous

 I love this book!
 I bought two of them for my grandkids.
 It's full of playful rhymes and poems.
 Great for anyone but it's perfect for children and teenagers.
 A very wholesome book.
 You'll be glad you added this book to your child's collection. — R. Thornburg